ramonvanalteren/jenkinsapi-old/doc/source/index.rst

 When used with the Git source-control system line 20 will print out something like '8b4f4e6f6d0af609bb77f95d8fb82ff1ee2bba0d' - which looks suspiciously like a Git revision number.

+Note: As of Jenkins version 1.426, and above, an API token can be specified instead of your real password, while authenticating the user against the Jenkins instance.
+Refer to the the Jenkis wiki page [Authenticating scripted clients](https://wiki.jenkins-ci.org/display/JENKINS/Authenticating+scripted+clients) for details about how a user can generate an API token.
+Once you have obtained an API token you can pass the API token instead of real password while creating an Jenkins server instance using Jenkins API.

 Tips & Tricks
 -------------